Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Jobs Added or Lost by Month

-Employment levels decreased by 3,300 jobs in the most recent month and decreased by 12,300 jobs compared to the same month last year.
+Employment levels remained unchanged from the previous month and decreased by 23,600 jobs compared to the same month last year.

-In the most recent month, there was a net decreased by 3,300 jobs.
-Over the last year, the labor market has seen a net decreased by 12,300 jobs in total.
+In the most recent month, employment remained unchanged .
+Over the last year, the labor market has decreased by 23,600 jobs .

 Top 3 Industries in Goods Sector